netwerk-digitaal-erfgoed/netwerk-digitaal-erfgoed.github.io/docs/intro.md

 ---
 sidebar_position: 1
+slug: /
 ---

 # Introduction

-The Dutch Digital Heritage Network ([Netwerk Digitaal Erfgoed](https://netwerkdigitaalerfgoed.nl)) makes cultural heritage accessible to all.
+The Dutch [Digital Heritage Network](https://netwerkdigitaalerfgoed.nl/en/nl) (NDE) makes cultural heritage accessible to all.

 It is a collaboration between heritage institutions, both large and small.
 NDE:

-* publishes requirements and best practices that improve interoperability
+* publishes [Requirements](requirements.md) and best practices that improve interoperability
 * offers [Services](services/index.md) that help you to manage, use and share heritage data.
 * ...
 (TODO)